- What is a pop-up blocker?

 - Pop-Up Zapper

-If you are not sure if you have pop-up blocker software installed, go to http://www.popup-killer-review.com/rundetect.htm.
-This site will let you know if you have pop-up blocker software installed.
+If you are not sure if you have pop-up blocker software installed, go to https://download.cnet.com/s/popup-killer.

-Another site that can help you recognize some of the current popup blockers if they exist on your computer and tell you where it is: http://www.popup-killer-review.com
+Another site that can help you recognize some of the current pop-up blockers if they exist on your computer and tell you where it is: https://www.ehow.com/how_6570801_pop_up-blockers-computer.html

-If a pop-up blocker software are installed, you must let it know that MyCCRI is safe and that the windows can pop-up.
+If a pop-up blocker software is installed, you must let it know that MyCCRI is safe and that the windows can pop-up.

 If you still cannot view certain MyCCRI windows, turn the pop-up software off.